Assistance to Maceva’s Tombstone Information “Digitizing” Program

 “Zachor – Atsimink Series

-In 2020, the Lithuanian national radio and television network, LRT, broadcast a series of one-hour programs that profiled the Jewish communities of individual towns in Lithuania.
+In the summer and fall of 2020, the Lithuanian national radio and television network, LRT, broadcast a series of 15, one-hour programs that profiled the Jewish communities of individual towns in Lithuania.
 Since each program is in the Lithuanian language, its content is not readily accessible to English- and Hebrew-speaking audiences.
-RLI is considering a project under which English and Hebrew versions of these episodes might be created, using either voice-overs, sub-titles, or both.
+In December 2021, RLI entered into an agreement with LRT under which RLI received permission to create versions of these episodes for English- and Hebrew-speaking audiences.
+This will be done using either voice-overs, sub-titles, or both.

 LRT has posted each episode on its website.
 They can be seen at their respective links indicated here: